Think only big influencers have the power to reach large audiences? Not anymore.

 With this information at hand, you can constantly update your database and have a list of top nano-influencers to help you kick off your next project.

-If you’re a small business, collaboration with nano-influencers can be part of an ideal startup marketing strategy.
-These small business influencers can have a huge impact on your marketing, promoting your product and becoming your brand ambassador.
+If you’re a small business, beauty brand, or eCommerce shop, collaboration with nano-influencers can be part of an ideal startup marketing strategy.
+These influencers can have a huge impact on your marketing, promoting your product and becoming your brand ambassador.

 The small nano-influencers can be just as effective, but with fewer costs, more opportunities, higher engagement, trust, and authenticity.